 Unidirectional and Bidirectional Elements Examples, Use

 Hey, in this article we are going to learn about Unidirectional and Bidirectional elements.
-Electrical and electronic components are divided into so many types depends upon different factors.
-According to the direction of flow of current, electrical elements are divided into two types - 1.
+Electrical and electronic components are divided into so many types depending on different factors.
+According to the direction of the flow of current, electrical elements are divided into two types - 1.
 Unidirectional Elements and 2.
 Bidirectional Elements.
 Here, also we will know the properties, examples, and applications of those elements.

 What is Unidirectional Element?

 In simple words, Unidirectional Elements are those which allow the flow of current through them in one direction only.
-It will oppose the flow of current in opposite direction by creating a high resistance.
-We can say, unidirectional elements are those which act as a conductor in one direction and act as an insulator in the opposite direction.
-Remember that the nature of Unidirectional Element, unidirectional component, and the unidirectional device is the same.
+It will oppose the flow of current in the opposite direction by creating a high resistance.
+We can say, unidirectional elements are those that act as a conductor in one direction and act as an insulator in the opposite direction.
+Remember that the nature of the Unidirectional Element, unidirectional component, and unidirectional device is the same.

 Unidirectional Element Examples